-This sheet talks about using methylphenidate in a pregnancy and while breastfeeding.
+This sheet is about exposure to methylphenidate in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is methylphenidate?

 I take methylphenidate.
-Can it make it harder for me to become pregnant?
+Can it make it harder for me to get pregnant?

-Studies on women have not been done to see if methylphenidate could make it harder for a woman to get pregnant.
-Animal studies do not show negative effects on fertility at doses up to 200 times the maximum dose given to humans.
+Studies have not been done in humans to see if methylphenidate could make it harder to get pregnant.
+Animal studies have not shown negative effects on fertility at doses up to 200 times the maximum dose given to humans.

-Does taking methylphenidate increase the chance for a miscarriage?
+Does taking methylphenidate increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
+Based on the studies reviewed, it is not known if taking methylphenidate increases the chance for miscarriage.
 One small study found a small increased chance for miscarriage.
-It is not known if taking methylphenidate increases the chance for a miscarriage.

-Does taking methylphenidate in the first trimester increase the chance of birth defects?
+Does taking methylphenidate increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-Based on published research of about 2,200 pregnancies, methylphenidate is not likely to increase the chance of birth defects.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Based on the studies reviewed (looking at about 2,200 pregnancies), methylphenidate is not expected to increase the chance of birth defects above the background risk.
 Most studies have reported healthy babies delivered at full-term after exposure to methylphenidate.
-While one large database study suggested an increased chance for heart defects when a women takes methylphenidate during pregnancy, other studies have not.
-Research has not been done on Daytrana® (the patch) and pregnancy.
+One large database study suggested an increased chance for heart defects when methylphenidate is used in pregnancy.
+Other studies have not suggested an increased chance for heart defects.
+Research has not been done on the skin patch and pregnancy.